FEBRUARY 1945

 28 February - Picked up 2 fighter pilots in Mindanao Area.

 This report was copied verbatim from the "Official" Squadron History that was obtained via microfilm from Maxwell Air Force Base in Alabama.
-The text that is in parenthesis ( ), I added to clarify the information.
+The text that is in brackets [ ], I added to clarify the information.
 It is not Official.
+Some documents are original and some are reproductions.

-1 From Squadron Orders obtained from Maxwell Air Force Base, Alabama
+1 Official Squadron rosters, orders, or documents obtained from the microfilm - Maxwell Air Force Base, Alabama.

 2